PBA Commissioner's Cup

 The PBA Commissioner's Cup is one of three active conferences in the Philippine Basketball Association (PBA).
 It is also one of two conferences, the other being the Governors' Cup which allows teams to hire a single foreign player, known as an "import".
 The Commissioner's Cup also refers to the trophy awarded to the champion team.

 The first run of the Commissioner's Cup lasted from 1993 to 2002.
 In 2003, it was replaced by the returning Invitational Championship, and from 2004 to 2010, the Fiesta Conference was held as the lone import-laden conference.
 The conference was then reinstated 2011 when the league reverted back to a three-conference format.

-The TNT Tropang 5G are the current defending Commissioner's Cup champions, winning the 2024–25 PBA Commissioner's Cup when they were known as the TNT Tropang Giga.
+The Barangay Ginebra San Miguel are the current defending Commissioner's Cup champions, winning the 2026 PBA Commissioner's Cup.
 The San Miguel Beermen have won the most Commissioner's Cup titles with five.

 History

 1993–1998

 During the 1993 PBA season, the league moved the All-Filipino Conference as the first tournament of the season and made the Second Conference as the Commissioner's Cup, a reference to the PBA Commissioner.
 The conference was the second tournament held in a PBA season.

 The Swift/Sunkist franchise won the tournament in 1993 and 1995.
 Purefoods, with Kenny Redfield as import and Chot Reyes as head coach, defeated Alaska in 1994.

 During Alaska's grandslam season of 1996, they won the Commissioners Cup title over Shell in a grueling seven-game series.
 The Gordon's Gin Boars ended their six-year drought, winning over the Milkmen in 1997, giving playing coach Robert Jaworski his last PBA title on both capacities.
 A year later, Alaska had Devin Davis as import to win the title over San Miguel.